revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 You will also notice that each move has a specified `weight`.
 This option indicates the frequency a given move will be performed in each MCMC cycle.
 In RevBayes, the MCMC is executed by default with a *schedule* of moves at each step of the chain, instead of just one move per step, as is done in MrBayes {% cite Ronquist2003 %} or BEAST {% cite Drummond2012 Bouckaert2014 %}.
-Here, if we were to run our MCMC with our current vector of 2 moves each with a weight of `1`, then our move schedule would perform 2 moves at each cycle.
+Here, if we were to run our MCMC with our current vector of 2 moves each with a weight of `1`, then our move schedule would perform 2 moves in each cycle.
 Within a cycle, an individual move is chosen from the move list in proportion to its weight.
 Therefore, with both moves assigned `weight=1`, each has an equal probability of being executed and will be performed on average one time per MCMC cycle.
 For more information on moves and how they are performed in RevBayes, please refer to the {% page_ref mcmc %} and {% page_ref ctmc %} tutorials.

 In addition to the speciation ($\lambda$) and extinction ($\mu$) rates, we may also be interested in inferring the net diversification rate ($\lambda - \mu$) and the turnover ($\mu/\lambda$).